 Step 7: Glue to the Backer Board

 Now you should be ready to glue your pieces down onto the wood.
-I used a pre-made tile mastic right out of the tub and literally just spread it onto the bottom of each piece of glass in an even coat.
-Then I stuck it down to the wood.
+I use pre-made tile mastic right out of the tub and literally just spread it onto the bottom of each piece of glass in an even coat.
+Then I stick it down to the wood.